Skip advert

 Advertisement - Article continues below

-The ABS automatically takes over to prevent the wheels from locking (in other words, if you’re still going forwards with a wheel not spinning) under heavy braking, which helps to restore effective braking.
-ABS also enables the wheels to be turned whilst braking.
+If your wheels begin to slip, the ABS automatically takes over to prevent the wheels from locking (in other words, if you’re still going forwards with a wheel not spinning) under heavy braking, which helps to restore effective braking.
+ABS also enables the wheels to be steered whilst braking.
 The result is that the driver can simultaneously slow down and steer, thereby maintaining control of the car and avoiding an accident.

 Skip advert